ansys/scade-ps/doc/source/user-guide/obfuscator.rst

    your files** to another directory before proceeding.
- * Make sure your model does not refer to a library that is not part of your project, such as ``$(SCADE)/libraries/libdigital.etp``, or use the option ``-l`` to exclude it from the obfuscation process. for example: ``-l libdigital``.
+ * Make sure your model does not refer to a library that is not part of your project, such as ``$(SCADE)/libraries/libdigital.etp``, or use the option ``-l`` to exclude it from the obfuscation process.
+For example: ``-l libdigital``.

 Usage
 =====